Health, Nutrition and Exercise Sciences

 • Have a minimum cumulative GPA of 3.0

-• Have a minimum of C or above in all CHE and BIO courses.
+• Have a minimum of C or above in all CHE and BIOL courses.

 • Have a minimum of B in all nutrition courses.